AlexTorres/poll-test/README.md

 # README #

-Welcome for start running the project download it and run "pod install" for all dependencies.[CocoaPods Official site](https://cocoapods.org)
+Welcome for start running the project download it, in console go where is the pods file located and run "pod install" for all dependencies.[CocoaPods Official site](https://cocoapods.org)

 ## Architecture ##